Electrical and Computer Engineering, Doctor of Philosophy

 - Upload unofficial copies of all transcripts to the online application system.
 Applicants provide official transcripts if accepted by the academic program

-- Copies of your GRE scores (upload to the Test Information section of the application)
+- Copies of your GRE scores (upload to the Tests section of the application)

-- Copies of your TOEFL or IELTS Scores (for non-native English speakers only) (upload to the Test Information section of the application)
+- Copies of your TOEFL or IELTS Scores for non-native English speakers only (upload to the Tests section of the application)

 Note: When registering for GRE, or TOEFL exams, be sure to designate your program of interest at the University of Missouri-Columbia.
 MU’s Institutional Code is 6875 (no departmental code is necessary).